Carlos Bustamante (baseball): Pericos de Puebla

 On January 7, 2016, Bustamante was traded to the Pericos de Puebla of the Mexican League.
-He appeared in 49 games for Puebla in 2016, pitching to a 4–2 record and 4.24 ERA with 39 strikeouts in 51.0 innings pitched.
+He appeared in 49 games for Puebla in 2016, pitching to a 4–2 record and 4.24 ERA with 39 strikeouts in 51 innings pitched.

 Arizona Diamondbacks

 On June 21, 2017, Bustamante signed a minor league contract with the Arizona Diamondbacks organization.
-He split the year between the AZL Diamondbacks, the rookie-level Missoula Osprey, and the Single-A Kane County Cougars, posting a cumulative 0.31 ERA in 17 appearances.
-He split the 2018 season between the High-A Visalia Rawhide and Kane County, recording a 2–1 record and 4.84 ERA in 41 appearances between the two teams.
-On March 18, 2019, Bustamante was released by the Diamondbacks.
+He split the year between the rookie-level Arizona League Diamondbacks, rookie-level Missoula Osprey, and Single-A Kane County Cougars, posting a cumulative 0.31 ERA in 17 appearances.
+Bustamante split the 2018 season between the High-A Visalia Rawhide and Kane County, recording a 2–1 record and 4.84 ERA in 41 appearances between the two teams.
+On March 18, 2019, Bustamante was released by the Diamondbacks organization.

 Acereros de Monclova

 On April 3, 2019, Bustamante signed with the Acereros de Monclova of the Mexican League.
 In 47 games for Monclova, he registered a 2.57 ERA with 27 saves and 67 strikeouts, and earned Mexican League All-Star honors.